Randall Cobb (American football)

-Randall Ladonald Cobb II (born August 22, 1990) is an American football wide receiver who is a free agent.
-He played college football at Kentucky, and was selected by the Packers in the second round of the 2011 NFL Draft.
-He also played one season each for the Dallas Cowboys and Houston Texans.
+Randall Ladonald Cobb II (born August 22, 1990) is an American former professional football wide receiver who played 13 seasons in the National Football League (NFL).
+He played college football for the Kentucky Wildcats, earning All-American honors in 2010.
+Cobb was selected by the Green Bay Packers in the second round of the 2011 NFL draft.
+He also played one season each for the Dallas Cowboys, Houston Texans, and New York Jets.

 Early life

 Cobb was born to Randall Cobb Sr. and Tina Cobb.
 Randall Sr. worked at the Denso car parts factory in Maryville, Tennessee and also worked side jobs in the evenings, ranging from installing ceramic tile floors to mowing lawns and plowing snow, with young Randall II helping.
 Tina, who was a track star in high school, later worked at Denso, where she met Randall Sr.

-High school career

 Cobb attended Alcoa High School in Alcoa, Tennessee, where he was a letterman in football, basketball, and track.
 His football team was a four-time State Champion in Class AA and Cobb received a "Mr. Football" trophy from the Tennessee Secondary School Athletic Association.
-At that time, he played both offense and defense as well as special teams but made his biggest impact as quarterback for the Tornadoes.
-He was an All-District basketball player as a junior, playing for Micah Marsh.
+At that time, Cobb played both offense and defense as well as special teams, but made his biggest impact as quarterback for the Tornadoes.
+Cobb was an All-District basketball player as a junior, playing for Micah Marsh.

 Cobb was also a track star at Alcoa.
 He was a four-year member of the track team, competing in sprints along with the 4 × 100 m and 4 × 200 m squads.
-He finished third in the state meet in the 100-meter dash his senior year, recording a career-best time of 10.75 seconds.
+Cobb finished third in the state meet in the 100-meter dash as a senior, recording a career-best time of 10.75 seconds.
 He was clocked at 21.89 seconds in the 200-meter dash at age 16.
-He also helped lead the Alcoa 4 × 100 m relay squad to a second-place finish in the state meet as a junior.
+Cobb also helped lead the Alcoa 4 × 100 m relay squad to a second-place finish in the state meet as a junior.